hanruizhang/Pathway-Network-Analysis/index.md

 	* Enrichment map visualization directly from through GSEA app.

 ## 4. Network Visualization and Analysis with Cytoscape - Enrichment Map
+The objective is to transform enrichment results from g:profiler, gsea or other enrichment algorithms to a network, and summarize enrichment results with annotation using the Autoannotate App.
 #### Network Visualization and Analysis with Cytoscape: Enrichment Map from g:Profiler results.
 https://baderlab.github.io/CBW_Pathways_2020/gprofiler-mod3.html